emipa606/SimplyMoreBridges/README.md

 Update of Lanilors mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1420241138

+## Floors and bridges are of the same type in the game, terrainDef.
+That is why you cannot build floors on bridges, you can only replace one with the other.
+This is a limitation in the game and nothing I can change

 - Splitted up the research-requirements for the bridges to make it more compatible with medival playthroughs.
 - Added an option to generate bridges from all materials, even from other mods.
 - Also wooden bridges will be generated from all woody materials.